Fraunhofer-AISEC/cpg/docs/docs/CPG/specs/dfg.md

     node -- DFG 3 --> lhs;
     R[/Node/] == next read of ==> refersTo;
   ```
 * If the variable is assigned a value (a binary operator `var = rhs`), the right hand side flows to the variable.
 This is considered as a write operation.
+Scheme:
   ```mermaid
   flowchart LR
     node -.- rhs;